kragen/prate/README.md

 happened when you were gone.
 If you leave a channel, Prate deletes your local replica of the channel history, and you can’t re-enter the channel unless someone still on the channel adds you back.
-You can “mute” a channel, which will
+You can “mute” a channel, which will keep you from engaging in any network traffic for that channel until and unless you unmute it, and obviously from seeing any new messages, but without losing your local replica of the channel's past history.

 Anyone can start a new channel.